car-axle-client/car-axle-client/docs/alternate_injection.md

 3. Change the userResources from unset to `https://pastebin.com/raw/PPZ1T7uh`
 4. Go back to the main extensions pages and click on My filters button.
 5. Open a new webpage and press ctrl alt tilde (ctrl+a+~)
-6. Paste in the car axle client src code, as desccribed above.
+6. Paste in the code for car axle client
+- get the latest development build here (press the download button next to the "raw" button) (could be unstable): https://github.com/car-axle-client/car-axle-client/blob/main/dist/build.js